astrovm/hosty/README.md

 System-wide ad blocker for Linux.

-It works by downloading a list of hosts files dedicated to blocking ads and malware and unifying them with the hosts file of your system (maintaining the existing rules).
+By default it works by downloading a predefined list of domains to block and adding them to the hosts file of your system (keeping the existing rules intact).

+Hosty aims to block annoying things designed to steal users time, dangerous software such as spyware, malware and things that harm the privacy of users.

+In the predefined list we don't accept political censorship or paternalistic goals like blocking porn or gambling, we DON'T accept anything that harms user FREEDOM.

 ![Comparison of total memory usage](https://i.imgur.com/qRVKMOQ.png)